mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-07-thursday_afternoon_SAM_files.md

 Now that our samples have gone through quality control, they should perform better on the quality tests run by FastQC.
 Go ahead and re-run FastQC on your trimmed FASTQ files and visualize the HTML files to see whether your per base sequence quality is higher after trimming.

 After trimming and filtering, what we hope is that our overall quality is much higher, we have a distribution of sequence lengths, and more samples pass adapter content.
 However, quality trimming is not perfect, and some programs are better at removing some sequences than others.
 Because our sequences still contain 3' adapters, it could be important to explore other trimming tools like [cutadapt](https://cutadapt.readthedocs.io/en/stable/) to remove these, depending on your downstream application.
 Trimmomatic did pretty well though, and its performance is good enough for our workflow.

 ___

+## End of Today's session
+And that's it for today.
+See you on Friday!